IndyCar champion Newgarden wins at Gateway under caution

 “I really don’t have too much fun driving against him,” Herta said, noting the 19 year old “still has a lot too learn.”

+Dixon assumed Veach was trying to assist Andretti Autosport teammate Herta, but Veach should have had engine manufacturer loyalty to help a Honda reach the podium.

+“Veach totally screwed us.
+He’s two laps down and the guy is just trying to slow everybody down,” Dixon said.
+“When you are a fellow Honda team, I thought they would have stepped in a little bit, especially when you’ve got four Chevy’s out front.”

-Dixon was fifth and still holds a commanding 96-point lead in the standings with three races remaining on the official schedule.
-A postponed doubleheader at Mid-Ohio is expected to be rescheduled to give IndyCar five races to close the year.
+Dixon still holds a commanding 96-point lead in the standings with three races remaining on the official schedule.
+A postponed doubleheader at Mid-Ohio is expected to be rescheduled to early September to give IndyCar five races to close the year.

 “We can’t give up on it yet,” said Newgarden, a two-time champion.
 “We’ve been pretty bitten by bad luck this year.
 What are you going to do?
 Sometimes it comes your way, sometimes it does not.